 Now both the upper, and lower room areas should be defined as Attic, with the middle section remaining undefined for now.

-To build the roof
+To adjust the roof

 - To adjust roof settings, select Build> Roof> Build Roof from the menu to display the Build Roof dialog.

 - For the purposes of this tutorial, the Pitch (in 12) value is set to 12".

 Note: These specifications were used specifically for the plan in this tutorial, if you are designing a building and find that it does not build as expected, you may need to increase the roof pitch or lower the room's height to accommodate the roof height.

 If you are using Home Designer Pro, place a check mark in the "Build Roof Planes" option at this time.
 Whenever you want to regenerate the roof planes after making changes to roof directives it is necessary to place a check mark in this setting, unless you have the Auto Rebuild Roofs setting turned on.

 - Next, select 3D> Create Camera View> Full Overview or Full Camera if you are using Home Designer Interiors to create a 3D camera view.

 - Notice there are small gaps in the dormer side walls.
 These gaps are caused by the difference between the position of the knee walls, and the point at which the ceiling intersects the roof plane.
 This location is marked by the black dotted line in floor plan view.

 - Select Window> Tile Vertically so that you can see both your 3D Camera view side by side with your 2D floor plan view.